 For PCB designers that require thinner or thicker PCBs than the standard 1.6mm, we here at MacroFab offer the ability to customize PCB thickness.
 The PCB specifications section of the platform allows you to specify the desired thickness of your PCB.
 The thickness can be specified from 0.2mm to 6.3mm in hundredths of millimeter increments.
 Yes, we can make 2 layer PCBs as thin as 0.2mm!
 Some PCB Stack Ups and layer-counts will have higher minimal thicknesses due to additional material needed to manufacture the Stack Up.

-The option appears on the PCB Specification tab of your project, and provides a couple of standard thicknesses for quick selection, or the ability to input a custom thickness of your choosing.
+The PCB thickness option appears on the PCB Specification tab of your PCB’s Design workspace, and provides a couple of standard thicknesses for quick selection, or the ability to input a custom thickness of your choosing.
 Selecting a custom thickness will prevent your design from being panelized with other designs, so minimum PCB area charges will apply, but no additional charges will be added unless you increase the thickness higher than that of the standard stackup for your layer count.

-Creating Different Thickness PCBs at the Fab House
+Creating Custom PCB Board Thickness at the Fab House

 Given that we can adjust the thickness of the PCB in hundredths of a millimeter increment, it’s worth noting how the PCB fab actually accomplishes this.
 Let’s take a 2-layer board for example, with a standard 1.6mm thickness.
 Our expectation is that the PCB fab has some copper-clad core, with the total thickness of the copper and FR4 material equaling 1.6mm.
 Now, you probably wouldn’t expect that they’d also have that same core materials in 1.67, 1.68, and 1.69mm thicknesses — and you’d be right.